222/2C Makola North, Makola 11640, Sri Lanka +94 710 993 555 94710993555 kumudud82@gmail.com

 Freelancer vs. Employee – Know the Difference

 The IRD distinguishes between regular employees and contractors based on work structure.
-Employees are taxed under PAYE with no business expense deductions.
+Employees are taxed under new APIT table No.08 with no business expense deductions.
 Freelancers, however, must pay quarterly self-assessment taxes and are eligible to deduct legitimate business expenses.

 Foreign Income – New Tax Rules

-Income earned from overseas and remitted through a licensed Sri Lankan bank is now taxed.
-A flat 15% rate applies to the portion exceeding the standard allowance, provided proper remittance is done.
+The resident individual who earned from overseas and remitted through a licensed Sri Lankan bank is now taxed.
+Maximum 15% rate applies to the portion exceeding the personel tax relief allowance, provided proper remittance is done.
 Always retain bank records and invoices to support your declaration.

 • Next LKR 1,000,000: 6%